ASR: Attention-alike Structural Re-parameterization: Analysis

-where $M = \prod_{t=1}^{L-1} \left(1+\alpha_t\|W_t\|_2\right)$ and it will be a constant in inference phase.
-Without ASR, i.e., $\alpha_t = 1$, the upper bound of the noise impact $\epsilon_L$ increases rapidly with the network depth $L$ due to $\left(1+\alpha_t\|W_{L-1}\|_2\right) \geq 1$.
-However, with the regulation of ASR, which restricts $0 \leq \alpha_t \leq 1$, this increasing trend of the upper bound can be mitigated, resulting in a robust model.
-Moreover, since mild noise is generally beneficial to model training, ASR needs to adaptively allow for a moderate amount of noise during training.
-Additionally, the constant vectors $T[f(\psi_t)]$ generated by ASR cannot be zero vectors, as this would lead to the degradation of the residual network to $x_{t+1} = x_t$, although the upper bound of noise impact $\epsilon_L$ could be minimized.

-We conduct experiments on three types of noise attacks to empirically verify the ability of ASR in regulating noise to improve model robustness, including batch noise, constant noise, and random noise.
-We consider the style transfer task, which generally adopts the instance normalization (IN) without batch noise, rather than BN, as adding batch noise would significantly reduce the quality of generated images due to noise interference.
+We conduct experiments on different types of noise attacks to empirically verify the ability of ASR in regulating noise to improve model robustness, including batch noise and constant noise.
+First, We consider the style transfer task, which generally adopts the instance normalization (IN) without batch noise, rather than BN, as adding batch noise would significantly reduce the quality of generated images due to noise interference.
 As shown in Fig.~\ref{fig:fgqy}, ASR can significantly alleviate the adverse effects of noise when batch noise is introduced, resulting in image quality comparable to that of IN without batch noise.

-Next, we examine constant noise and random noise attacks, following the settings in \cite{liang2020instance}, we inject noise $N_a$ and $N_b$ in each \textbf{BN} layer of ResNet164, i.e., $\mathbf{BN}(\mathbf{x};\gamma, \beta) = [\frac{x-\mu}{\sigma}\odot N_a + N_b]\odot\gamma + \beta$.
-For constant noise, $N_a$ and $N_b$ are constant, while $N_a \sim N(1,\sigma_{N_a})$ and $N_b \sim N(0,\sigma_{N_b})$ in random noise scenario.
-As shown in Table \ref{tab:noiseattack}, both types of noise have a large impact on neural network training.
-However, compared with the original network, ASR can significantly mitigate the performance loss suffered by the model, and the performance is more stable, i.e., the variance of top-1 accuracy is smaller.
+Next, we examine constant noise, following the settings in \cite{liang2020instance}, we inject noise $N_a$ and $N_b$ in each \textbf{BN} layer of ResNet164, i.e., $\mathbf{BN}(\mathbf{x};\gamma, \beta) = [\frac{x-\mu}{\sigma}\odot N_a + N_b]\odot\gamma + \beta$.
+As shown in Table \ref{tab:noiseattack}, the noise have a large impact on neural network training.
+However, compared with the original network, ASR can significantly mitigate the performance loss suffered by the model.